 If you care about your business and your website, here is what you need to do each week, and it takes about 3 minutes…less than it takes to clean your teeth or drink your coffee on one given day a week.

 - Login into your website and do a back up.
-Smartfish always add a backup plugin to allow you to backup your entire site before doing any major upgrades or changes.
+Smartfish always add a backup plugin in every website we create to allow you to backup your entire site before doing any major upgrades or changes.
 This backup takes around 4 minutes to run in the background.

 - Once the backup is complete, you need to update WordPress if required.
 You’ll find a notice at the top of your screen or in your update notifications in WordPress.
 Once it is updated check your site is still functioning.
 If it is, move onto step two.
 If it’s not, go to your backup plugin and restore the site to the previous backup.